 No fish, no animals, no birds in sight.
 An unlivable ecosystem, beautiful in its eeriness.
 The lake is an untouched beauty in the literal sense.
 All visitors can do is admire the mint-colored water from the white sandy shore.
 Everyone can only dream to dip or swim since it’s dangerous to do so.

-And the visit has to be short since the poor air quality will cause breathing problem on a longer visit.
+And the visit has to be short since the poor air quality will cause breathing problems on a longer visit.
 Overall it’s like meeting a celebrity – can’t do anything more than a selfie and the meeting will be brief, but nonetheless, a remarkable experience.

 Kawah Putih Trekking Activity